Matus-Dubrava/file_scanner/README.md

     -   add new history entry for each active file, comuting all required values

 -   md list: list tracked files
+    -   --active same as `md list`
+    -   --all/-a same as md list
+    -   --removed list only removed files
+    -   --untracked list only untracked files
+-   md show <filename> show file history

 -   Synchronization - TBD
 -   github integration - TBD